juliandehne/whowhatwhy/README.md

 - run "python manage.py process_tasks -v 2 --log-std --duration -1 # this will allow the twitter download tasks to be started in the background

+## Code Getting started
+- Which problems?
+Use Cases
+- Different to other software?
+- What are the entry points for a programmer

 # Deploy with docker
 sudo apt install docker docker-compose docker build . -t delab-server